thomhastings/bt5-scripts/README.txt

-    This script grabs a couple good wordlists and then creates an SVN repo for InfoSec Daily's wordlists--this is huge, and will not fit on
+    This script grabs a couple good wordlists and then creates an SVN repo for InfoSec Daily's wordlists⁶--this is huge, and will not fit on
     HDD without a dedicated BackTrack install

 start-armitage.sh